Indicio-tech/aries-mobileagent-react-native-old/README.md

 # Aries Mobile Agent React Native (AMA-RN)
-An Aries Mobile Agent written to create an interface for managing SSI credentials, mediation, governance frameworks, and other Aries protocols and features.
+Aries Mobile Agent React Native is an Aries Mobile Agent written to create an interface for managing SSI credentials, mediation, governance frameworks, and other Aries protocols and features.
+This project was started to fill gaps in the Aries community for good and accessible opensource mobile agents.
 Currently built for Android with iOS support planned.

 ## Future Work / Roadmap